-Approximately 1.5 acres of Common reed (Phragmites australis) dominated wetlands will be impacted by the Delaware City Branch Canal section of the proposed trail.
+Approximately 2.2 acres (1.7 permanent and 0.5 temporary) of Common reed (Phragmites australis) dominated wetlands will be impacted by the Delaware City Branch Canal section of the proposed trail.
+Approximately 17 acres of wetland mitigation will be completed in an area adjacent to the trail to compensate for this impact.